Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

-\begin{definition}We call a mapping $\Psi:X\rightarrow \H$ strictly continuous if $(X,\mu)$ is non-atomic and there is no set $A$ with $\mu(A)>0$ such that $C_\Psi f$ is constant on $A$, for all $f\in\H$. \end{definition} Square-integrable group representations \cite{grmopa86} like the short-time Fourier system or the continuous wavelet system, see \cite{groe1}, are just one class out of a large reservoir of strictly continuous mappings.
-In the rest of this section we show that continuous frames can be decomposed into a discrete and a strictly continuous system.
-To this end, we will need two auxiliary lemmata. \begin{lemma}[\cite{si96}, Theorem 3.8.1] Let $A\subset X$ be an atom.
-Every measurable function $F:X\rightarrow \C$ is constant almost everywhere on $A$. \end{lemma}
+Throughout the rest of this section we show that every continuous frame can be decomposed into a discrete and a strictly continuous Bessel system. \begin{lemma}[\cite{si96}, Theorem 3.8.1] If $A\subset X$ is an atom, and $F:X\rightarrow \C$ is measurable, then $F$ is constant almost everywhere on $A$. \end{lemma}